dtaht/blog-cerowrt/content/post/talks/yes_fcc_may_ban_your_operating_system.md

 +++
 date = "2016-02-16T18:02:58+01:00"
-draft = true
+draft = false
 tags = [ "talks", "wifi" ]
 title = "Yes the FCC might ban your operating system" description = "Do you really want your binary only firmware from China?" author = "Eric Schultz"
 +++

-The most recent talk [Eric Schultz](http://www.savewifi.org) gave on the problems with locking down routers to comply with the latest FCC regulations:
+This is the most recent talk [Eric Schultz](https://wwahammy.com/) gave on the problems [savewifi](http://www.savewifi.org) has with locking down routers to comply with the latest FCC regulations:

 {{< youtube T-5gH66Olyg >}}